-Most recently, the former world wrestling champion, Dwayne ‘the Rock’ Johnson, told the media of his battle with depression and thoughts of suicide.
+Most recently, the heavy weight boxer Tyson Fury, told the media of his battle with depression and thoughts of suicide.

 This raises several themes.
 First, that the many forms of depression affect a wide array of personality types.
 Second, that ‘celebrity depression’ focusses much-needed attention on the issue and highlights the fact that it can hit anyone.
 Third, the more that well-known personalities own-up to the condition, the less stigma is attached to it (and the more we can talk about it freely).
 And fourthly, it shows that success, fame and wealth do not necessarily bring happiness.